crypto-guys/near-guildnet/nearcore/install/README.md

 - The install script will create the directories, user account, systemd service, and set the permissions for you.
 - Ubuntu should be set up and you should run the script using sudo from your users account.
-- The script has 3 steps.
-    1. Compile
-    2. Install
-    3. Clean Up
-- You can choose to run any 1 or all of these steps when you run the script.
-- Please do not run the Clean Up step until you are finished installing and have verified it is working.
+- This script can be used to compile any version of nearcore from any repo you specify see lines 8 thru 11 of install.sh
+- You can remove everything and start over using the remove.sh script --- can be useful if you run into problems.
+- When answering question use y for Yes and anything else is no

 ```
 wget https://raw.githubusercontent.com/crypto-guys/near-guildnet/main/nearcore/install/install.sh